You know that popular saying: Why is the app called the Wish?

-Open the shopping app Wish and pick – from 2 meters long Christmas air blown decorations, across glow in the dark earrings to a few dozen varieties of kitchen sponge holders, for a price of a penny you can make all of your wishes come true.
-Rock-bottom prices were the distinction which has made Wish the no.1 shopping app in 42 different countries.
+Open the shopping app Wish and pick – from 2 meters long Christmas air-blown decorations, across glow-in-the-dark earrings to a few dozen varieties of kitchen sponge holders, for a price of a penny you can make all of your wishes come true.
+Rock-bottom prices were the distinction that has made Wish the no.1 shopping app in 42 different countries.

 What makes it stand out?

 Wish encourages shoppers’ activity on the platform in various ways.
 More than 10 million users place 2 + million orders per day, with the average customer spending at least 20 minutes on the app daily.
 Most users discovered the app in its early years through Facebook and Instagram, where it still regularly ranks among the platforms’ top advertisers.
 It uses a combination of psychological tactics to generate clicks, engagement and sales.
 For example, the shopping feed displays no product titles, which intrigues a shopper’s curiosity and entices them to click listings and find out more.
 They also target impulsive buyers, Wish`s marketing tactics are pretty much based on a “now or never” strategy – their often odd items are not made to sleep on.

 How do their tricks get them more clicks?

 Shoppers that download the Wish app or visit the website can scroll shopping feed that is personalized to each user’s browsing and buying behavior.
 That customized feed is highly engaging and addictive for users, and at the same time makes it easy for sellers to get their products in front of new audiences.
 It is exclusively focused on visual browsing without additional context like brand name, item name and a brief description of the product which is its distinctiveness.